amcharts/amcharts3-react/README.md

 In addition, this plugin automatically generates an `id`, so you do not need to specify it.

-You can see some example React programs in the `example` folder.
+You can see some example React programs in the `examples` folder.
 It updates the chart's `dataProvider` every 3 seconds.

 ## Changelog